3 February 2019 23:55

 Antimicrobial resistance (AMR) is a global and also an interdisciplinary challenge.
 This research project takes a one health approach to the challenge of AMR in India to simultaneously engage and act in health, animal agriculture and environmental settings.
 The DOSA project (Diagnostics for One Health and User Driven Solutions for AMR) takes an integrated approach to combine expertise including those from diagnostics innovation, adoption and validation with service design and design research methodologies and practices to address the AMR challenge.

-We are seeking an outstanding, enthusiastic and ambitious postdoctoral research fellow:
+We are seeking an outstanding, enthusiastic and ambitious research assistant: